Kojo-Jr/TransBorder-Freight-Data-Analysis/README.md

 ## Confirmatory Data Analysis

 Hypotheses:

 •Null Hypothesis (H₀): Freight value has no effect on trade type.

 •Alternative Hypothesis (H₁): Freight value affects trade type.

 Variables:

 •Dependent variable (y): Trade type

 •Independent variable (x): Freight value

 •Significance Level (α): 0.05

 Analysis:
 A logistic regression was performed with trade type as the dependent variable and freight value as the independent variable.
 The model produced the following coefficients:

-•
-Intercept:
-o Estimate: -0.069606
+Intercept: Estimate: -0.069606

-•
-Freight Value (VALUE):
-o Estimate: 0.00000000414899 (approximately 4.15e-09)
+Freight Value (VALUE): Estimate: 0.00000000414899 (approximately 4.15e-09)

-Statistical significance:
-Both coefficients are statistically significant (p values are essentially 0, i.e. < 2e-16)
+Statistical significance: Both coefficients are statistically significant (p values are essentially 0, i.e. < 2e-16)

 Interpretation:
 Significance of VALUE: The freight value is a statistically significant predictor of trade type.
 Despite the very small coefficient (due to the scale of VALUE), the extremely low p-value indicates that the relationship is highly unlikely to be due to random chance.